 What’s the parking situation?

-If you have a car and need to use it often it is important that you are aware of the parking situation before committing to a property.
+If you have a car and need to use it often then it is important to be aware of the parking situation before committing to a property.
 Do you need a parking permit?
 Does the property have its own dropped curb or driveway for you to use?
 This must be considered if you are someone who drives a lot.

 Looking out for damages/cover ups